 In all of the options above, the prongs probably lie flatter than the prongs on the sunburst that I used.
 However, I think that you could probably pull them out and manipulate them slightly, to create a more multidimensional sunburst.

 Once you have placed and glued all of your seagulls and you are satisfied with your creation, you can VERY carefully remove it from where you have hung it, and take it back outside to do the final touch up spray.
 Just hit any areas that have been damaged by the hot glue, making sure the paint looks even.
 Also, if you give the spots of glue a spray, you will give the seagulls a “welded on” effect.
 Once you’ve finished this step, the whole thing comes together beautifully!
 When it’s dry, put the mirror back into the sunburst, very, very carefully.
-My mirror was a bit hard to remove AND to put back in- take your time with it, and be patient.
-You don’t want to lose all the seagulls that you’ve spent so much time working on!
+I bought a flat mirror at Michael’s to fit in the middle, because the original was a fisheye and I didn’t like the look of it.
+It looked cheap and “too much” with all the seagulls.
+The original mirror was a bit hard to remove and the new one was a little difficult to put back in- take your time with it, and be patient.
+You don’t want any of your seagulls to pop off!

-So, for about $70 ($50 for sunburst + about $6 for the number of seagulls I used which was 11 + about $7 for 24K spray + $5 for JB Weld+ $5 for the flat mirror from Michaels), you have a beautiful centerpiece for your living room.
+So, for about $80 ($50 for sunburst + about $6 for the number of seagulls I used, which was 11 + about $14 for 2 cans of 24K spray + $5 for JB Weld+ $5 for the flat mirror from Michaels), you have a beautiful centerpiece for your living room.
 All that is left now is to showcase your gorgeous Mid-Century Sunburst creation!

 Thank you so much for checking out my first post!
 I’m excited to spend more time with you in the future!
 Please stay tuned for my next DIY post, which will give you the how-to on the linen and wood display behind the sunburst.
 Thanks again for stopping by…